xamarin/xamarin-macios/docs/website/mtouch-errors.md

 A failure occurred when touching a file (which is done to ensure partial builds are done correctly).

-This warning can most likely be ignored; in case of any problems file a bug (https://bugzilla.xamarin.com](https://bugzilla.xamarin.com/enter_bug.cgi?product=iOS)) and it will be investigated.
+This warning can most likely be ignored; in case of any problems file a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new) and it will be investigated.

 ### <a name="MT0129"/>MT0129: Debugging symbol file for '*' does not match the assembly and is ignored.